 Jungian Analysis is a soulful method of working with life issues and emotions that is based on the teachings of the Swiss physician, Carl Gustav Jung.
-Jungian analysis focuses on complexes, unconscious patterns, symptoms, relationships, and the development and maturation of the personality—a process Jung called individuation.
+Jungian Analysis focuses on complexes, unconscious patterns, symptoms, relationships, the development and maturation of the personality—a process Jung called individuation.

 Meeting once a week in a confidential, honoring environment, the client and analyst create a space for the symbolic to emerge from conversations, experience, dreams, drawings, fairytales, myths or sand tray.
 Gradually, a synthesis may occur.
 Over time, many clients report feelings of self-acceptance, transformation, authenticity, and renewed energy for life.

 James A. Hall, MD, a Jungian Analyst, published a little book describing the process of analysis called The Jungian Experience: Analysis and Individuation.
 Murray Stein, PhD, also a Jungian Analyst, offers an overview of analysis in his book Jung’s Map of the Soul: An Introduction.
 Research demonstrates the efficiency of Jungian Analysis.
 (Link)